 If iron levels are kept in the normal range, there is no tissue damage and a person with hemochromatosis can live a perfectly normal life.
 Every few months the doctor does a blood test called ferritin, a measure of how much iron is deposited in the person's tissues.
-When blood levels of ferritin are too high, the excess iron can easily be removed by drawing a pint or two of blood.
+When blood levels of ferritin are too high, the excess iron is easily removed by drawing a pint or two of blood.
 This blood is perfectly healthy so it can be used in blood banks, although some (including the American Red Cross) refuse to accept it.

-What If Doctors Made the Diagnosis Earlier?
+What If Doctors Had Made the Diagnosis Earlier?

 If Hemingway had blood withdrawn every time his tissue levels of iron were too high, he could have avoided all of the horrible pain he suffered and probably would have lived a much longer life.
 He would not have had to suffer damage to his brain, liver, pancreas, eyes, joints and skin.
-His suicide can be explained completely by the pain of untreated hemochromatosis.
+His suicide can be explained by the pain of untreated hemochromatosis.